SilverStone Strider Platinum Series 750W Power Supply Review

 The back of the box is awash with information and images highlighting the same aspects of the Strider Power Supply that are shown on the front, in both English and various other languages.

 The sides of the box also offer up a little more information on the SilverStone Strider with the top of the box showing off the cables that the PSU comes equipped with and the bottom of the box highlighting the specifications (see Specifications/Features below) as well as the power loads permitted on each rail.
 Both the left and right sides of the box offer up very little other than the PSU brand, the wattage and the fact that this is the ‘World’s smallest 80-Plus Platinum full-modular ATX power supplies’, just in case you’ve not realised! 😉

 On opening the box we can see that the Power Supply and its associated accessories are adequately packaged, although I feel it could have been better, with the PSU simply covered with a bubble-wrap bag!
 Atop we find a specification leaflet as well as a SilverStone Power Supply manual, that seems somewhat generic.
 Hiding beneath the simple black cardboard section at the front of the box are the bundled cables and accessories.

 As you can see from the giant yellow warning label, the fan aboard the Strider will not spin until a certain temperature or Load is reached!

 Within the box, other than the Power Supply itself and the paperwork, we find the modular cables including European power plug, as well as some screws, cable ties and some Velcro straps.

-At the time of review the SilverStone Strider 750W Platinum Series Power Supply is available for approximately £121 on Amazon and comes with a (somewhat disappointing for a PSU) 3 year warranty.
+At the time of review the SilverStone Strider 750W Platinum Series Power Supply is available for approximately £121 on Amazon and comes with a 5 year warranty.

 courtesy of SilverStone